FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 Imagine that you have an API with a bespoke authentication implementation.
 Would you be able to build SDKs or code libraries to interact with your API easily?
 Since you are using a custom authentication design, you'd have to build the core logic of any code libraries from the ground up every time.
 And maintain them, forever.

-On the other hand, most modern programming languages have code libraries that support open standards and can further accelerate building your libraries and integrations.
-If you do use a standardized auth protocol such as OAuth or SAML, then your clients and API consumers can also reuse common code libraries for their programming language of choice.
+On the other hand, most modern programming languages have code libraries that integrate with standard auth protocols thereby accelerating your development work.
+By using a standardized auth protocol such as OAuth or SAML, your clients and API consumers can reuse common code libraries for their programming language of choice.

 ### Interoperability With Other Systems

 Using an auth protocol such as OAuth makes your system more interoperable with others.
 If you are working with a larger enterprise organization, then you need to integrate with other systems all the time.
 Using a standardized way to do this saves time, mental overhead, and overall cost.

 The same applies to external systems.
-If you have created an API that supports SAML, for example, then your customers will understand how to integrate their solutions and systems with yours much more quickly, and with far fewer headaches and less fuss.
+If you have created an API that supports SAML, for example, then your customers will understand how to integrate their solutions and systems with yours much more quickly, and with far fewer headaches.

 ### Edge Cases

 Standards have been used by many different organizations and systems in many different ways.
 Often edge cases are either handled or explicitly ruled out.

-By leveraging a standard, you have gained all that knowledge and experience.
+By leveraging a standard, you will gain the benefits of all that knowledge and experience.

 ## Survey Of Authentication Standards

 ### OAuth

-When you need to give a website or application access to your Google account's data—or any other service's data—OAuth can help to grant access securely.
+When you need to give a website or application access to your Google account's data, or any other service's data for that matter, OAuth can help to grant access securely.
 OAuth is perhaps the best-known protocol in the authentication space, so you should know about it.
 However, it's actually not an authentication protocol, as you'll see later.
 The current version is OAuth 2.0, though OAuth 2.1 is being drafted.

-More specifically, OAuth allows an application to securely gain an access token that it can use to make further requests to a third-party API or web service.
+More specifically, OAuth allows an application to securely gain an access token which can be used to make additional requests to a third-party API or web service.
 OAuth is a standard that defines this choreography between clients and services to obtain this token.

 Here's a diagram of the "implicit" OAuth flow.
 The official OAuth terms for different actors in the process are in purple: